bdreece/tattle/README.md

 # tattle

-A Go package for consistent log formatting
+A Go package for consistent server log formatting